 - Muscle strain, tear or pull in the quadriceps, hamstrings, and adductor muscles

 - Patellofemoral pain syndrome or anterior knee pain

 - Ankle sprain

 - Plantar fasciitis

-We diagnose, examine, and then deduce to create the best treatment plans.
+We diagnose, examine, and then deduce to create the best sports performance treatment plans.

 At Specialized Physical Therapy, we can identify and diagnose your sports injury as acute or chronic by performing a physical examination.

 The physical examination is divided into three steps: